 - Fire, aim, ready

-One of the biggest mistakes any presenter or public speaker can make is to not know their audience.
+One of the worst bad public speaking habits any presenter or public speaker can make is to not know their audience.
 Public speaking aside, every marketing expert will tell you that knowing your audience is central to any strategy.
-The mindful presenter understands that if you ‘fire’ information to an audience without being in a complete state of readiness or with a mindful aim you will fail.
+The mindful presenter understands that if you ‘fire’ information to an audience without being in a complete state of readiness or without a mindful aim you will fail.

 Do your research and get to know them before you begin building your presentation.
 Speak to them, email them and find out as much as you possibly can about, who they are, how much they know already, what they want and what they need.